Crisis deepens, Ukraine accuses Moscow of 'medieval' tactics

 Well into the second week of the invasion, with Russian troops making significant advances in southern Ukraine but stalled in some other regions, a top U.S. official said multiple countries were discussing whether to provide the warplanes that Ukrainian President Volodymyr Zelenskyy has been pleading for.

 Russian President Vladimir Putin’s forces continued to pummel cities with rockets, and fierce fighting raged in places.
-In the face of the bombardments, Zelenskky said Ukrainian forces were showing unprecedented courage.
+In the face of the bombardments, Zelenskyy said Ukrainian forces were showing unprecedented courage.

 In one of the most desperate cities, the encircled southern port of Mariupol, an estimated 200,000 people — nearly half the population of 430,000 — were hoping to flee, and Red Cross officials waited to hear when a corridor would be established.